EnvisionDoc/device_connection_en/howto/asset_tree/creating_assettree.md

 ## Results

-You created an asset tree and bound an asset to the tree as a node.
+You created an asset tree and bound an asset to a node on the tree.

 ## Related Information